Lincoln Square Park featured in Oakland Chinatown Panel

-Here’s a photo of four generations of my family at home, only a few blocks from the Park.
-That’s my dad with his auntie Helen on either side of the dog, surrounded by his parents and siblings, grandparents and great grandmother.
+Here’s a photo of four generations of my family at home, only a few blocks from the park.
+That’s my dad with his Auntie Helen on either side of the dog, surrounded by his parents and siblings, grandparents and great grandmother.

 And while Oakland Chinatown has changed since the 1940’s when this was taken, some themes have endured: it’s still a multi-generational gathering place, always changing but resilient, community-driven and always forward-looking.

-The City park is staffed by Oakland Parks and Recreation and community volunteers and has a little bit of everything, including, the aging recreation center (in the top middle) built in the early 1970’s.
+The City park is staffed by Oakland Parks and Recreation and community volunteers and has a little bit of everything, including the aging recreation center (in the top middle) built in the early 1970’s.

-Like Chinatown the park has seen generations of families come and go.
+Like Chinatown, the park has seen generations of families come and go.
 Whether it’s Auntie Helen on the Dragonettes, a softball team in the 1930’s, local teens, or even Kevin Durant - the park has always been a place for active communal FUN.

-Three years ago, my husband and I, along with a multi-generational group of other community volunteers and organizations, formed Friends of Lincoln Square Park to help steward the park, and and specifically, to help build a much needed bigger and improved recreation center.
+Three years ago, my husband and I, along with a multi-generational group of other community volunteers and organizations, formed Friends of Lincoln Square Park to help steward the park, and specifically, to help build a much needed bigger and improved recreation center.

 Building a new recreation center is one of the top priorities for the Chinatown neighborhood because the park is an anchor for all of us.
 It’s the only recreational place in Chinatown that attracts children, adults, and seniors and is open to all regardless of income.
-People come to recreate with friends, and then they stay to shop and eat and visit the doctor.
+People come to hang out with friends, and then they stay to shop and eat and visit the doctor.
 It’s the heart of our community.

 Stay in the know.